Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 Every argument after `-- ` is ignored by the compiler itself (the space after -- is mandatory!), and is passed to the metaprogram for its own use.
 Any argument not starting with a -, and before --, is the name of a file to compile.

 Example:     `jai -x64 program.jai -- info for the compile_time execution`
+It is also allowed to add the options after the source-file name, like this:
+ `jai program.jai -x64`

 `jai -help` shows you all the command-line flags that exist: